ariannasang/forum_webscraper/README.md

 # Forum Webscraper
-Collects comments, user information, and meta data from two specific online community forums that discuss new child protection laws. *(Site information is protected.)*
+Collects comments, user information, and meta data from an online community forum that discusses new child protection laws. *(Site information is protected.)*

 This webscraper was built to support Professor Mitali Thakor's faculty research  within the [Science in Society Program](https://www.wesleyan.edu/sisp/) at Wesleyan University.
 The collected text data will be leveraged to identify ambiguous language in recent child protection laws and to offer revisions to clarify legal documents.